-@Property To bind to a named property on the exchange String name of the property @Properties To bind to the property map on the exchange Ê @Handler Camel 2.0: Not part as a type parameter but stated in this table anyway to spread the good word that we have this annotation in Camel now.
-See more at Bean Binding. Ê
+@Handler Camel 2.0: Not part as a type parameter but stated in this table anyway to spread the good word Ê that we have this annotation in Camel now.
+See E more at Bean Binding.

 The follow annotations @Headers, @OutHeaders and @Properties binds to the backing java.util.Map so you can alter the content of these maps directly, for instance using the put method to add a new entry.
 See the OrderService class at Exception Clause for such an example.